luxi-huang/NotAnyMike.github.io/_posts/2020-06-22-Doorway_detecting_algorithm.md

 Powered wheelchairs provide a mobility solution for people who unable  to  operate  a  manual  wheelchair,  for  reasons  of strength  or  impairment.
 However,  operation  of  a  powered wheelchair can still be a difficult, tedious or challenging task.
 It not only because of limitations in  their  own  motor  control,  but  also  because  of  limitations  in the control interfaces available to them.
 [1] So it would be helpful if the operator can accurately sense their environment and locate goals.

 ### Overview
+This project build an automatic doorway (open door positions) detection system for wheelchairs with camera sensor.
 This projects demonstrate the two new algorithms which were implemented on the original doorway detection algorithms[2], which are MLESAC (Maximum Likelihood Estimation Sample Consensus) segmentation and Region-Growing (RG) in the context of doorway assistance, including results from the tests of those both algorithms in the simulation and real-world.
 ---

 ## Original algorithm introduction (RANSAC)